 Must-try food and drinks

 Lángos is a fried bread dough.
 The most popular (and my favourite) version is topped with sour cream and cheese.
 The best place for the traditional lángos is Retro Lángos at Arany János street metro station or Lángos burger at Karaván Street food.
+Would you like to know more about lángos?
+Read my other post about must-try Hungarian food.

 32. Try out the special chimney cake (kürtős kalács)

 The original chimney cake is coated only with sugar, cinnamon, cacao or whatever you choose.
 It has an advanced level.
 Visit Töltött Kürtős (Street Cakes) at Andrássy street, where you can choose fillings, toppings and extra toppings for your chimney cake cone.
 Ooooooh, must-try if you’re into special sweets.
+Read more about chimney cakes in my Budapest food guide.

 33. Eat Hungarian meat stew and chicken paprikash

-My favourite place, where I always bring my foreign friends and what I recommend, if someone is asking for Hungarian restaurant is the Gettó Gulyás in Wesselényi street.
+My favourite place, where I always bring my foreign friends and what I recommend, if someone is asking for a Hungarian restaurant is the Gettó Gulyás in Wesselényi street.

 34. Sunday Szimpla Farmers’ Market